MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 To create an EAM, you need the following information from your external authentication provider:

 - An **Application ID** is generally a multitenant application from your provider, which is used as part of the integration.
 You need to provide admin consent for this application in your tenant.
-- A **Client ID** is an identifier from your provider used as part of the authentication integration to identify Entra ID requesting authentication.
+- A **Client ID** is an identifier from your provider used as part of the authentication integration to identify Microsoft Entra ID requesting authentication.
 - A **Discovery URL** is the OpenID Connect (OIDC) discovery endpoint for the external authentication provider.

 ## Manage an EAM in the Microsoft Entra admin center

-EAMs are managed with the Entra ID Authentication methods policy, just like built-in methods.
+EAMs are managed with the Microsoft Entra ID Authentication methods policy, just like built-in methods.

 ### Create an EAM in the admin center